 - 'Jihad' - idea and history (by Patricia Crone, Institute for Advanced Study)

 - What do we actually know about Muhammad? (by Patricia Crone, Institute for Advanced Study)

 - Teaching about Islam and Muslims in the Public School Classroom - This is an excerpt from a handbook for K-12 classroom teachers.
-Published by the Council on Islamic Education, it provides a brief overiew of Islam written from the perspective of a practicing Muslim actively engaged in her faith.
+Published by the Council on Islamic Education, it provides a brief overiew of Islam written from the perspective of a practicing Muslim.
 The demographic information provided in this document is accurate for the time of publication (1998) but now is outdated.